-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 The delete controller will remove the note by providing the slug to the

 destroy function of our model.
 Then, once the note is deleted, we redirect to the home page.
-To accomplish this, we use the redirect function of the Hapi.js reply object.
+To accomplish this, we use the redirect function of Hapi’s response toolkit:

 where: {